-He Told Depressed People To Kill Themselves
+He Told Depressed People To End Their Lives

-"For a putz 20-year-old kid to say, 'I'm depressed.
+For a putz 20-year-old kid to say, 'I'm depressed.
 I live in Seattle.'
-F*ck you, then kill yourself.
+[Screw] you, then [end your life].
 I never understand, because I always call them on their bluff.
 I'm the guy who says 'Jump' when there's a guy on top of a building who says, 'That's it, I can't take it anymore.
 I'm going to jump.'
 Are you kidding?
 Why are you announcing it?
 Shut ... up, have some dignity and jump!
 You've got the crowd.
 By the way, you walk up to the same guy on a ledge who threatens to jump and put a gun to his head, 'I'm going to blow your ... head off.'
 He'll go, 'Please don't.'
 It's true.
-He's not that insane."
+He's not that insane.

-Simmons later apologized for the incident after both Triple M and Power 97 threatened to pull all KISS songs from their lineup in protest.
-Some fans, however, appreciated the sentiment.
-As Daddio from STL commented on the interview:
+Simmons later apologized for the incident after both Triple M and Power 97 threatened to pull all KISS songs from their lineup in protest.Are you cringing?

-He Told NPR Host Terry Gross To "Welcome Him With Open Legs"
+He Told NPR Host Terry Gross To Welcome Him 'With Open Legs'

 In an interview-gone-wrong on NPR's Fresh Air, Gene Simmons made his views about women very clear to host Terry Gross when she broached the subject of his codpiece:

-"It holds in my manhood.
+It holds in my manhood.
 Otherwise it would be too much for you to take.
 You'd have to put the book down and confront life.
-The notion is that if you want to welcome me with open arms, I'm afraid you're also going to have to welcome me with open legs."
+The notion is that if you want to welcome me with open arms, I'm afraid you're also going to have to welcome me with open legs.

 Gross replied by saying Simmons's statement was "an obnoxious thing to say" and asked him if that "shtick" was the only way he could talk to women.
 Simmons fired back, alleging he's actually quite progressive.

-"Is it a shtick when all women have ever wanted ever since we crawled out of caves is, 'Why can't a man just tell me the truth and just speak to me plainly?'
-You can't have it both ways."
+Is it a shtick when all women have ever wanted ever since we crawled out of caves is, "Why can't a man just tell me the truth and just speak to me plainly?"
+You can't have it both ways.

 The interview got off to a bad start when Simmons accused Gross of butchering his Israeli name with her "gentile mouth," apparently oblivious of the fact that Gross is also Jewish.
-Simmons refused to let NPR post the interview online, and stated he was unhappy with Gross' perceived "holier-than-thou" attitude.
+Simmons refused to let NPR post the interview online.
+He later stated he was unhappy with Gross's perceived "holier-than-thou" attitude.Are you cringing?